burakturkerdev/ftgo/README.md

 3. After establishing a connection, we use the `Read` method to wait for data.
 Following this, we must utilize either `GetMessage` or `IgnoreMessage` method to extract the message from the buffer.
 Then, we can retrieve the desired data using methods like `GetString`, `GetJson`, etc.

 4. For sending data, we have two types of methods for each data type (For example: JSON or raw string):
-   - One doesn't require a message as a parameter and sends the data along with a blank message.
+   - One doesn't require a message as a parameter and sends the data along with a success message.
    - The other type wants a message parameter in the function body.

 By adhering to these guidelines, we ensure smooth communication between the client and server using the protocol.